Arny History, Family Crest & Coats of Arms

 Early History of the Arny family

 This web page shows only a small excerpt of our Arny research.
 Another 230 words (16 lines of text) covering the years 1199, 1721, 1529, 1539 and 1543 are included under the topic Early Arny History in all our PDF Extended History products and printed products wherever possible.

 Arny Spelling Variations

-Ireland, a name was often recorded under several different variations during the life of its bearer.
+Before widespread literacy came to Ireland, a name was often recorded under several different variations during the life of its bearer.
 Accordingly, numerous spelling variations were revealed in the search for the origin of the name Arny family name.
 Variations found include Carney, Carnie, McCarney, MacCarney, O'Carney, Kearney and many more.

 Early Notables of the Arny family (pre 1700)

-Migration of the Arny family to the New World and Oceana
+Migration of the Arny family

 Thousands of Irish families left for North American shores in the 19th century.
 These people were searching for a life unencumbered with poverty, hunger, and racial discrimination.
 Many arrived to eventually find such conditions, but many others simply did not arrive: victims of the diseased, overcrowded ships in which they traveled to the New World.
 Those who lived to see North American shores were instrumental in the development of the growing nations of Canada and the United States.
 A thorough examination of passenger and immigration lists has disclosed evidence of many early immigrants of the name Arny: William Carney who settled in Virginia in 1650; Timothy Carney settled in Virginia in 1751; Easter Carney settled in Virginia in 1752; Mary Carney settled in Pennsylvania in 1773.